Carolina Rig for Bottom Fishing and Surf Fishing

 Step 1.
 Add your weight to the line.
 Slide a 1/4 to 2 oz bullet or egg weight onto your main fishing line.
 For freshwater fishing, you’ll want to use a heavier weight (3/4 oz or larger) for deeper water (over 8 feet) and a smaller weight (1/4 – 1/2 oz) for shallower depths (under 8 feet).
 The weight should slide up and down the line.

 Step 5.
 Attach your hook.
 Attach your hook to the end of the end of the leader line to your hook.
 Recommended hooks include an off-set worm hook, straight shank hook, or extra wide gap (EWG) hook.
 For soft plastics a 3/0-5/0 EWG or round bend worm hook is ideal.
 If you’re using live worm, a small 1/0 round bend hook is recommended.
+For surf fishing, we recommend the Kahle hook, Baitholder J hook or Circle hook.

 The most basic method for fishing the Caroline rig is a simple cast and retrieve technique.
 Cast out the rig, allow it to fall to the bottom, then slowly reel it in, letting it drag across the bottom.
-This is a perfect technique for testing the waters and covering a lot of water fairly quickly.
+This is the perfect technique for testing the waters and covering a lot of water fairly quickly.

 When retrieving the rig, position your rod directly in front of you parallel to the surface of the water at the 12 o’clock position.
 Now move the rod horizontally to the 2 o’clock position and take up the slack.
 Repeat this motion dragging the C-rig along the bottom as you continue to retrieve.